-These ginger holiday cookies are filled with warm winter spices and cheery charm.
+These Caveman Gingerbread Cookies are baked with warm winter spices and cheery charm.
 You and your children will love making, decorating, and eating this delicious Maximized version of everyone’s favourite holiday cookie, that can be enjoyed anytime.
-Try shaping then in all different shapes (people, snowflakes, stars, ornaments, etc.), and instead of candy, decorate them with unsweetened coconut flakes, organic dried fruits or berries, or raw nuts.
+Try shaping then in all different ways (people, snowflakes, stars, ornaments, etc.), and instead of candy, decorate them with unsweetened coconut flakes, organic dried fruits or berries, or raw nuts.

 - 2 1/2 cups finely ground almond meal